eekcoopuw/jobmon/docsource/dag_visualization.rst

 Visualize your dag
 ******************

-After you create your dag, you may want to inspect its interdepencies via a visualization.
+After you create your workflow, you may want to inspect its interdepencies via a visualization.
 To do this is very simple.
-First you must have your dag created and all tasks already added to it.
+First you must have your workflow created and all tasks already added to it.
 Then do the following:

 ..code::

     from jobmon.workflow.task_dag_viz import TaskDagViz

-    TaskDagViz(task_dag, graph_outdir='path/to/my/outdir',
+    TaskDagViz(workflow.task_dag, graph_outdir='path/to/my/outdir',
                output_format='svg').render()

 The resulting image will show up in the graph_outdir, with the filename matching the name of your dag.